 Advocacy, Awareness and Events

-RWF conducts an annual Global Awareness Journey during which we support humanitarian and educational projects, distribute funds and supplies, promote positive LGBT visibility, and provide mutual cultural and political educational opportunities.
+RWF conducts an annual Global Awareness Journey during which we support humanitarian and educational projects, distribute funds and supplies, promote positive LGBTQ visibility, and provide mutual cultural and political educational opportunities.
 RWF coordinates projects to promote peace, unity and hope, and awareness of international humanitarian issues.

-RWF Humanitarian Aid Journey – annual group tour to a country open to cross-cultural education and interaction; as part of the tour, RWF travelers typically participate in community projects, attend educational presentations, and deliver medical and/or school supplies and equipment.
+RWF Humanitarian Aid Journey – an annual group tour to a country open to cross-cultural education and interaction; as part of the tour, RWF travelers typically participate in community projects, attend educational presentations, and deliver medical and/or school supplies and equipment.

 RWF Advocacy in DC - RWF travels annually to Washington, DC to advocate for a variety of issues, including basic human rights, global poverty, international HIV/AIDS funding, prevention of violence against women, climate change adaptation assistance for developing nations, and protection of refugee populations.
 RWF does not initiate or participate in political campaigns or take sides in sectarian disputes.